Milwaukie, Oregon: Former Amtrak service

 Amtrak passenger trains pass through Milwaukie without stopping.
-However, for a brief period in the early 1980s an experimental Amtrak service named the Willamette Valley Express made a regular stop in Milwaukie, just east of the intersection of Harrison Street and Highway 224 (a location Amtrak referred to as East Milwaukie).
+However, for a brief period in the early 1980s, an experimental Amtrak service named the Willamette Valley Express made a regular stop in Milwaukie, just east of the intersection of Harrison Street and Highway 224 (a location Amtrak referred to as East Milwaukie).
 The service, which ran twice a day in each direction and connected Portland with Eugene, was introduced on a trial basis in August 1980 and discontinued at the end of 1981.

 Government

 Federal and state government

-In the United States House of Representatives, Milwaukie is in Oregon's 5th congressional district, which is represented by Republican Lori Chavez-DeRemer.
+In the United States House of Representatives, Milwaukie is in Oregon's 5th congressional district, which is represented by Democrat Janelle Bynum.

 In the Oregon Legislative Assembly, Milwaukie is in the 21st Senate district, represented by Democrat Kathleen Taylor, and in the 41st House district, represented by Democrat Mark Gamba, a former mayor of the city.

 City government

 The Mayor and City Council are elected at-large for four-year terms.
+No person shall serve more than two consecutive terms as Mayor or Councilor.

 List of mayors

-Current mayor Lisa Batey took office on January 1st, 2023 after winning the November 2022 election against Kathy Hyzy.
+Current mayor Lisa Batey took office on January 1, 2023, after winning the November 2022 election against Kathy Hyzy.